 To finance Carlisle's education, Melissa and Fladella ran a boarding house near the schoolin fact, Carlisle, Marjorie and their new daughter, GRETCHEN (b.
 15 Aug 1912) are listed as boarders there in the 1914 Polk's County Directory:

 After finishing school, the family moved to Mount Clemens, the seat of Macomb County, located in southeastern lower Michigan.
 People came from all over the world to take the health-giving mineral baths in Mount Clemens, and it became known as the "Bath City."
 The city once encompassed 11 bathhouses and several hotels at its peak.
 Noted visitors such as film actors Clark Gable and Mae West, athletes Babe Ruth and Jack Dempsey, news magnate William Randolph Hearst, and the Vanderbilt family vacationed in the city for the bath industry.
 The locals enjoyed the spas a lot less, as the minerals would cook in the summer heat and the entire area would smell like rotten eggs.

-The war plunged the country into global combat, but fortunately as a new father, Carlisle was able to stay home with his family, especially since he and Marjorie had my grandfather, CARLETON MARCHANT HAUSE, on 24 July 1917.
+The war plunged the country into global combat, but as a new father, Carlisle was able to stay home with his family, especially since a little over three months after the US entered the war, he and Marjorie had my grandfather, CARLETON MARCHANT HAUSE (b.
+24 July 1917).

 While Gretchen was always "daddy's little girl," Carleton always seemed closer to his mother (maybe his middle name of 'Marchant' did ithe eventually gave his own son the same middle name).

 Here are the two children of Carlisle and Marjorie Marchant Hause: